 #13 Baylor swept Iowa State after a 9-6 win.
-The Cyclones struck first in the second inning, but were answered by Baylor’s three runs in the bottom of the inning.
+The Cyclones struck first in the second inning but were answered by Baylor’s three runs in the bottom of the inning.
 The Cyclones tied the game at three in the third, but Baylor added two runs in the third, one in fourth, two in the fifth, and one in the sixth to make it 9-3.
-Iowa State was down to their final out when they started a rally.
-A two run double by Kelsey McFarland and RBI single from Kaylee Bosworth made it 9-6, but the rally came up short as a fly out ended the game.
+Iowa State was down to its final out when they started a rally.
+A two-run double by Kelsey McFarland and an RBI single from Kaylee Bosworth made it 9-6, but the rally came up short as a flyout ended the game.
 Kyla Walker, Sydney Christensen, and Maddison Kettler all had 2 RBIs apiece for Baylor.

 #11 Oklahoma also swept rival Texas after a 6-0 win as they scored five runs in the second inning.
 Paige Lowary went 5 1/3 innings giving up five hits and striking out six.
 Paige Parker finished off the shutout with 1 2/3 perfect inning and 2 strikeouts.